Crossroads Mall (Oklahoma): History

-The Crossroads Mall opened on February 17, 1974, with anchor stores John A. Brown, Dillard's, Montgomery Ward, and JCPenney, with the name chosen because it lies at the major intersection of I-35 and I-240.
+The Crossroads Mall opened on February 13, 1974, with anchor stores Dillard's, Montgomery Ward, and JCPenney.
+The John A. Brown store opened August 5, 1974 as the largest location in the state of Oklahoma at 150,000 square feet.The name "Crossroads" was chosen because the Mall lies at the major intersection of I-35 and I-240.
+Architectonics, Inc. of Dallas and Phelps-Spitz-Ammerman-Thomas, Inc. of Oklahoma City were the architects.
+C. H. Leavell & Co. of El Paso was general contractor.
 At the time of its opening, it was one of the largest construction projects ever in Oklahoma, and was also among the ten largest shopping malls in the United States.
 A 1974 Daily Oklahoman newspaper article described the mall as "the most magnificent enclosed and air-conditioned shopping mall in the Southwest."
 Before the mall's closure, the mall contained approximately 36 stores and services as well as a large trade zone outside of the mall building with multiple retailers, and restaurants, including two hotels and a movie theater.
 Crossroads Mall was one of the more popular shopping establishments in the city for well over twenty years and was noted as one of the reasons for the suburban flight of retail shops from Downtown Oklahoma City, something that is beginning to be reversed with an increase of retail shops following the Metropolitan Area Projects Plan.